 You don’t even have to worry about bringing your camera or phone.
-She took a lot of photos of us and then sent them to us afterward!
+She took many photos of us and then sent them to us afterward!
 I thought that was such a nice gesture.
 Every time we passed a building or drove down a street, we were filled with fun facts and history about them.
 We also got a lot of recommendations while riding around.

 Best Gelato Spots in Scottsdale, Arizona!

-We sopped at three gelato spots, and they’re all equally amazing!
+We stopped at three gelato spots, and they’re all equally amazing!

 I ordered the pistachio almond and Kyle ordered Captain Crunch! 😋 They had SO MANY flavors, which made it hard to pick.
 The gelato counter was absolutely endless.

 We ordered the Peanut Butter!
 It was so rich and delicious!
 It was like pure fudge.
 The decor in this spot was so cute.
 The black tile floor makes for the perfect gelato photo.